thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

 <a name="faq-130"></a>
 ??? note summary "Expand to view"
     The URL for Process Admin is not recorded in the access configmap.
 To get to Process Admin create the URL using the template below.
-Find the URL labeled Cloud Pak Dashboard and use it as the basis for the Process Admin URL
+Find the URL labeled Cloud Pak Dashboard and use it as the basis for the Process Admin URL:
     ```
     <Cloud Pak Dashboard>/bas/ProcessAdmin
     ```